qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

 :guilabel:`Log` (see :numref:`figure_alg_dialog_log` below).
 Information provided by the algorithm during its execution is written in this tab, allowing you to track the execution as well as being aware and having more details about the algorithm as it runs.
+You can directly click on the names of output files, folders, or HTML files listed in the log.
+Doing so will open the folder containing the generated file and automatically select it.
 Information on algorithm execution is also output in the :menuselection:`View --> Panels --> Log Messages Panel`.